 When you make use of the WB selector, you’re enabled to select any point in your footage that is white.
 Once you do that, Premiere Pro will fetch the appropriate white balance settings from it.

-Next, we have Tone section that helps you to control various effects like exposure, contrast, highlights, shadows, whites, blacks and HDR Specular.
-If you’re not well versed will all the effects and wish to seek help from Premiere Pro to color correct your footage automatically, you can always look forward to the “Auto” button available at the bottom right of the “Basic Correction” panel.
+Next, we have tone section that helps you to control various effects like exposure, contrast, highlights, shadows, whites, blacks and HDR Specular.
+If you’re not well-versed with all the effects, you can always look forward to the “Auto” button available at the bottom right of the “Basic Correction” panel.
 Thought, this doesn’t always perform an outstanding makeover but yes, it can certainly be of great help if you’re a novice.

 With the launch of new Premiere Pro, the “Exposure” and “Whites” sliders were improved much.
 While on the other hand, to all the other sliders, there are some minor reductions.